benjfriedrich/thiswillbe.fun/content/learn-more/about-me.md

 *They take up virtually no space and you can animate them.*

-The possibility of the SVG isn't obivious unless you have both the artisic eye of an illustrator and the technical know-how of a frontend dev.
+The possibility of the SVG isn't obvious unless you have both the artistic eye of an illustrator and the technical know-how of a frontend dev.

-But if you're looking at creative and devlopement as being conected, the techinal attributes of the SVG file-type let you do stuff that's hard to replicate without making your site huge.
+But if you're looking at creative and development as being connected, the technical attributes of the SVG file-type let you do stuff that's hard to replicate without making your site huge.

 Being a full-stack creative is about harmonizing creative vision with technical constraint.
-Hence, beautiful *and* perfomant websites.
+Hence, beautiful *and* perfoment websites.

 ![Me being cool](/images/so-cool.svg)